bfakhri/TensorFlowExamples/convolutional/README.md

 # Convolutional Neural Network

-Classifies MNIST images using a CNN.
+Classifies MNIST images using a CNN (manual weight definitions).
 Tensorboard is used to visualize embedded representations between hidden layers.